MediaMath/scala-json/REGISTRY.md

 The AccessorRegistry gives you a way of 'pickling' objects based on their underlying type.
 Unlike when using the accessors implicitly, this requires a runtime lookup of the class type of a serialized/deserialized object to locate the accessor.
 This can be especially handy in message-passing systems that may need to marshal a blob without knowing its source/destination type.
-The AccessorRegistry also provides an accessor for the Scala type 'Any'.
-When used carefully, this can allow you to serialize to and from the type 'Any' assuming the base types have been registered in the AccessorRegistry.

 ```scala
 scala> import json._